July 17, 2020 9:31 am

 If you’re studying or considering studying law, you’re probably quite familiar already with some of the types of lawyers and the different legal fields in which they operate.
 With a variety of different types of law, there are consequently different types of law courses.
 This guide will further delineate the different areas in which lawyers work and unpack the different legal fields in Australia.

 One of the main differences you’ll find is that between solicitors and barristers who join the Bar.
 While many solicitors still appear in court, they also do a lot of work outside the courtroom, and some solicitors don’t do any court work at all.
 Barristers who join the Bar, on the other hand, work almost exclusively in courtrooms and are experts in complex legal disputes, having undertaken further study, examinations, and supervision.
 They are usually engaged by and deal directly with solicitors, rather than the client.

+So, what are the types of law?
+How many types of lawyers in Australia are there?
 Here are some of the many fields in which lawyers work:

 Administrative lawyers deal with regulations and decision making concerning state and federal governments.
 If, for example, a decision is made regarding legislation that could affect citizens adversely, such as a freeway expansion, an administrative lawyer might be engaged to help advocate for the affected citizens.
 Administrative law ensures that governments are subject to accountability, with certain mechanisms available such as merits review, investigations, internal agency practices, and judicial reviews.

 As the name implies, animal welfare lawyers are concerned with legislation regarding the protection of animals.
 Groups such as Lawyers for Animals advocate for the rights of animals, due to animals being classed as property and therefore having “no legal voice”.
 In some cases they may even be involved in litigation concerning the welfare of animals.